 Can Infants Drink Bottled Water?

 You can give bottled water to your little cutie only if she is above 6 months of age.
 Giving water too early can result in water intoxication.
-This is because baby’s kidneys are still tiny and developing meaning that they cannot handle the load.
+This is because the baby’s kidneys are still tiny and developing meaning that she cannot handle the load.
 Never replace breast milk or formula with bottled water during this time.

 Types of Bottled Water

-Here are the three types of bottled water:
+Here are the three types of bottled water.

 1. Packaged Drinking Water

-Bottled water is made with water which is sourced from lakes, rivers or public taps.
+Bottled water is made with water which is sourced from lakes, rivers, or public taps.
 It is purified using UV rays, and all the inorganic ions, bacteria, gases which are harmful, and any other impurities are removed from them.
 Once this process is complete, bottled water acquires a distinct flavour.